WhiteheadLabVT/Phytochemical-Diversity-Experiment/README.md

 This script was used to calculate the structural similarly of mixtures using ChemmineR and then semi-randomly select mixtures for inclusion in the study.

 ### Script_FinalAnalysesforMS.R
 This script includes all statistical analyses.
-It is divided into sections (based on different predictions tested) that can be run indepently.
+It is divided into sections (based on different predictions tested) that can be run independently.

 ### Script_FinalFigsforMS.R
 This script includes code for all the figures in the manuscript and supplement, based on ggplot.